Deep Debris Boom for River Intake Structure

 We want to try and minimize the amount of larger debris that can enter the intake upstream of the screen.
 That is the main debris I would be trying to limit.

 What is the difference between the trashmesh boom to collect debris and the permanent?

 Thank you for your inquiry!
 The selection of the product is really going to depend on the water conditions and type and quantity of floatable debris.
 There are a couple of differences in construction between our trashmesh debris boom and our permanent debris boom.

-The first difference would be in the material used.
+The first difference is the material used.
 The trashmesh boom features a construction from either stainless steel or marine grade galvanized steel.
-This steel is implemented in a mesh construction.

-The perma boom, by contrast, is typically constructed entirely from an algaecide treated PVC belting.
+The permanent boom, by contrast, is typically constructed entirely from an algaecide treated PVC belting.

-The second difference would be in regards to their style and construction.
+The second difference is in regards to their style and construction.
 The trashmesh boom features the mesh steel sections with orange floats on their exterior.
-This helps to block debris and larger items, but is typically fairly rigid in its construction.
-The perma boom contains primarily PVC float belting and can be used for extended periods of time.
+This helps to block debris and larger items, and is fairly rigid in its construction.
+The permanent containment boom contains primarily PVC float belting and can be used for extended periods of time.

 Another option for a debris boom for river intake structure you might consider is the HDPE Log Debris Boom.
 This boom is extremely similar in design to the trashmesh model, but will instead use molded high density polyethylene rather than steel.

 Our suggested solution for requested deep debris boom for river intake structure:

 Based on the drawings reviewed and the pictures it appears that the woody debris is entering the reservoir during seasonal rain and carrying this into the water body where it gets submerged and blocks you intake: